Amit-Tomar/UserRegistrationTest/README.md

 1. No way of verifying if the user is actual owner of the email id he is registering with.
 2. Invalidating token.
+3. Running only using Gunicorn.
+To add nGINX.